reproducible-reporting/stepup-reprep/docs/advanced_topics/unplot.md

 Each curve is an item in the dictionary and the corresponding value is a list with two lists (x- and y-coordinates).

-## Troubleshooting
+## Tips and tricks

 **Q.**
 The data points are flipped horizontally or vertically.
 How can I fix this?

-**A.**
+> **A.**
-You need to make sure that the order of the two points in the line segments for the x (or y) axes is compatible with the order of `x0` and `x1` in the path id `xaxis:x0:x1:kind`.
+> You need to make sure that the order of the two points in the line segments for the x
+> (or y) axes is compatible with the `low` and `high` attributes.
-Add a special end marker in Inkscape to identify the end point of the line segment.
+> Add a special end marker in Inkscape to identify the end point of the line segment.
-The menu item "Path" -> "Reverse path" allows you to swap start and end.
+> The menu item "Path" ➔ "Reverse" allows you to swap start and end.

+**Q.**
+How can I extract error bars from plots?

+> **A.**
+> Draw two polylines, one for each end of the error bar,
+> and ensure they have the same number of nodes in the same order.
+> When loading the JSON file created by unplot,
+> you need to post-process the two paths.
+> For example, for vertical error bars,
+> average their x-coordinates and compute the difference of their y-coordinates.